 Casper had a new way to hang out.
 He put an arm on each of us.
 We felt all connected that way, but it left a short distance between Jack and me.
 Someone, a girl, in the back yelled, “I see him.
 I see him.
 It’s Teen Jesus.”
 There were other screams and girls began falling on the ground and shaking.
 The garbled sound of ‘tongues’ was gurgling up.
 I signed to Casper to go back inside.
 It made him sad.

 “I know, but let’s not make the situation worse,” I signed.

 The Police arrived and immediately called for backup when they saw all the kids writhing on the ground.
 Felix ran out and grabbed the officers, taking them to me.

 “This man assaulted Jack,” I told him.
 They put the hater in cuffs and led him to the police car.
-We all went inside, and I related what had happened.
+We all went inside, where I related what had happened.
 They got a statement from Jack.
 They warned Felix that he must know this was a bad way to run his business.
 Felix said he had everything going inside the next afternoon.
 They told him to shut down the circus for now.

 “Did you hit that man with your guitar?” the officer asked me.

 “Yes, but after he said he was going to kill us and lunged at Jack.”